iVis-at-Bilkent/sbgnviz.js/README.md

 # SBGNViz.js: Cytoscape.js based visualization tool for process description diagrams in SBGN-ML

-SBGNViz.js is a web application based on [http://cytoscape.github.io/cytoscape.js/ Cytoscape.js] to visualize the pathway models represented by [http://www.sbgn.org/Image:Refcard-PD.png SBGN Process Description Notation].
-SBGNViz.js accepts the pathway models represented in [http://sourceforge.net/apps/mediawiki/libsbgn/index.php?title=Exchange_Format SBGN-ML] format.
+SBGNViz.js is a web application based on [cytoscape.js](http://cytoscape.github.io/cytoscape.js/) to visualize the pathway models represented by [SBGN Process Description Notation](http://www.sbgn.org/Image:Refcard-PD.png).
+SBGNViz.js accepts the pathway models represented in [SBGN-ML](http://sourceforge.net/apps/mediawiki/libsbgn/index.php?title=Exchange_Format) format.

-SBGNViz.js is built by extending an open-source javascript graph theory library for analysis and visualisation, [http://cytoscape.github.io/cytoscape.js/ Cytoscape.js], to support the [http://www.sbgn.org/Image:Refcard-PD.png SBGN Process Description Notation].
+SBGNViz.js is built by extending an open-source javascript graph theory library for analysis and visualisation, [cytoscape.js](http://cytoscape.github.io/cytoscape.js/), to support the [SBGN Process Description Notation](http://www.sbgn.org/Image:Refcard-PD.png).
 <br/>

 ## Software

-<font color="#B3A31D"><b>A sample application using SBGNViz.js can be found [http://www.cs.bilkent.edu.tr/~ivis/SBGNViz.js/ here].</b></font>
+<font color="#B3A31D"><b>A sample application using SBGNViz.js can be found [here](http://www.cs.bilkent.edu.tr/~ivis/SBGNViz.js/).</b></font>

-SBGNViz.js is distributed under [http://www.gnu.org/licenses/lgpl.html GNU Lesser General Public License].
-Instructions for obtaining a working copy of the project can be found in [https://code.google.com/p/sbgnviz-js/wiki/Readme README] page.
+SBGNViz.js is distributed under [GNU Lesser General Public License](http://www.gnu.org/licenses/lgpl.html).
+Instructions for obtaining a working copy of the project can be found in [README](https://code.google.com/p/sbgnviz-js/wiki/Readme) page.
 SBGNViz.js works on every platform that have javascript support including mobile devices.
 <br/>

 ## Highlights

 Below are some sample screenshots from SBGNViz.js, illustrating some of its capabilities.
 Please click on a figure to see it in full size.
-A User's Guide can be found [http://www.cs.bilkent.edu.tr/~ivis/sbgnviz-js/SBGNViz.js-1.0.UG.pdf here], documenting all features of the tool.
+A User's Guide can be found [here](http://www.cs.bilkent.edu.tr/~ivis/sbgnviz-js/SBGNViz.js-1.0.UG.pdf), documenting all features of the tool.

 <table  border="1" width="800px" align="left">
 	<tr>